davewibisono/nwb/content/about-us/_index.md

         optical physiology experiments, and tracking and stimulus data.
-The project includes not only the NWB format, but also a broad range of software for data standardization and application programming interfaces (APIs) for reading and writing the data as well as high-value data sets that have been translated into the NWB data standard.
+The project includes not only the NWB format, but also a broad range of software for data standardization and application programming interfaces (APIs) for reading and writing the data as well as high-value datasets that have been translated into the NWB data standard.
     - image: /images/Neurophysiology-min.png
     - text: Neurodata Without Borders is intended to serve the broad neuroscience